OpenAPC/openapc-de/data/jisc_collections/README.md

   All rows containing other values (Book chapter, Conference Paper/Proceeding/Abstract) were deleted (but empty lines were kept).

 - The 'Date of APC payment' column was renamed to 'period'.
 Its values (various date formats) were converted to 4-digit years.
 In case of missing values a default value equal to the reported year of the file was assigned (e.g. 2014 for APCs2014combined.csv).
 - The reported APC values in the 'APC paid (£) including VAT if charged' column were converted from Pound Sterling to Euro.
 These calculations were performed using the average exchange rate for the reported timeframes as provided by the [ECB](https://www.ecb.europa.eu/stats/exchange/eurofxref/html/eurofxref-graph-gbp.en.html) (See below for a table listing the applied rates).
 The column was renamed to 'euro' afterwards.
+Lines containing malformed or missing values were removed.

 ### enriched